-AWI Our Stories Our Voices presents: Coming Out Twice: Finding the Right Time to Tell a Story
+AWI Our Stories, Our Voices presents: Coming Out Twice—Finding the Right Time to Tell a Story

 The Our Stories, Our Voices festival celebrates queer mental health stories told by LGBTQ+ filmmakers and artists.
 Over three days, filmmakers, mental health professionals, and community leaders will lead insightful, interactive workshops focused on the unique experiences of queer people and their mental health.
-If you are interested in learning about these sessions, and participating in these critical conversations, you can see them all on the Our Stories, Our Voices information page!

 One of the biggest challenges for LGBTQIA+ folks remains coming out to their communities, and disclosing that they don’t fit within the heteronormative expectations of our culture.
 Equally hard, but less discussed, is the ‘coming out’ about mental health issues and discussing mental illness, in what remains a very ableist society.
-In this session, Mariana Osuna and 1990’s Chris use their award-winning short films to explore what it means to be queer and living with mental health challenges, in an environment that makes it hard to be either.
+In this session, Mariana Osuna and 1990’s Chris used their award-winning short films to explore what it means to be queer and living with mental health challenges, in an environment that makes it hard to be either.

 Featured National Resources: